top of page

 8 I have concerns about discretion and/or privacy & confidentiality.

 As I do not work with health-insurance companies, personal client information and all identifying data remain completely private, secure, and confidential.
-Online sessions, too, are conducted using secure video-communication technologies exclusively and are never recorded without the client's explicit consent.
+Online sessions, too, are conducted using secure video platforms exclusively and are never recorded without the client's explicit consent.

-11 Do you treat addictions other than substance abuse?
+11 Do you work with addictions other than substance abuse?

-I specialize in treating all addictive disorders and patterns, including substance-use disorders (e.g., alcohol, cannabis, sedatives, opioids, stimulants, etc.), co-dependency, and addictive behaviors like smartphone & social media overuse, internet gaming, gambling, and more.
+I specialize in working with all addictive disorders and patterns, including substance-use disorders (e.g., alcohol, cannabis, sedatives, opioids, stimulants, etc.), co-dependency, and addictive behaviors like smartphone & social media overuse, gaming, gambling, porn, and more.

 12 What's dual diagnosis?